dkarthe/webjeda-blog/_posts/2016-03-07-free-domain-email-zoho.md

 You are not done yet.
 Once you choose a ```username```, skip to **Configure Email Delivery**.
 You should see a table with MX records.
 ![free email hosting for domain setup ZOHO godaddy](/images/setup-custom-domain-email-with-ZOHO-10.jpg)

 Now we have to be enter these **Mail Exchange** records in our registrar.
 Use the same procedure as you did in <a href="step7">Step 7</a> but this time select Add record >> MX.
 There are two records to be added.
-That is for redundency I guess.
+That is for redundancy I guess.

 ![free email hosting for domain setup ZOHO godaddy](/images/setup-custom-domain-email-with-ZOHO-11.jpg)